Draper Kauffman: Cold War naval career

 In July 1960, Kauffman was selected as Rear Admiral, and he became Commander Destroyer Flotilla Three (later redesignated Cruiser Destroyer Flotilla Three).
 In 1962, he became Chief of the Strategic Plans and Policy Division.

 In 1965, he became the 44th Superintendent of the U.S. Naval Academy, where he served for three years.
 His next assignment was as the Commander of the U.S. Naval Forces in the Philippines, and Representative of the Commander-in-Chief, Pacific, a billet once filled 25 years earlier by his father.

 In June 1970, he became commandant of the 9th Naval District, headquartered at Great Lakes Naval Station, Illinois, with an additional duty as Commander of the Station.

 Rear Admiral Kauffman retired from the Navy on 1 June 1973 and became the 9th president of Marion Military Institute from 1974 to 1976.
 He died on 18 August 1979, Budapest, Hungary, while on a tour with members of a Naval Academy alumni group.

 Military awards and decorations

-Military decorations and awards include the following according the medals and ribbonrack at the National Navy UDT-SEAL Museum in Florida.
+Military decorations and awards include the following according to the medals and ribbonrack at the National Navy UDT-SEAL Museum in Florida.